10 major retailers announcing store closings in 2017

 Ken Wolter/Getty Images

-Shopping’s not what it used to be, as more people rely on their devices than their feet to buy the products they want.
-Some traditional retailers are feeling the pressure and are struggling to keep up.
+Shopping’s going through a shakeout, as more people rely on their devices than their feet to buy the products they want.
+Traditional retailers are feeling the pressure and are struggling to keep up.
 Some just aren’t meeting the new demands and are scaling back — or going out of business.

 These chains have announced store closings in 2017.